Omar-p/learning-notes/aws/aws.md

 - 3 Types of LB available within AWS
 - v1(avoid/migrate) and v2
 - Classic LB(CLB v1) - introduced in 2009
-  - not really L7, lacking feature, 1 ssl per CLB - big deployment will require huge #CLB.
+  - not really L7, lacking feature, 1 ssl per CLB
+    - big deployment will require huge #CLB.
 - ALB - v2 -HTTP/s and Websocket
 - NLP L4 - v2 - TCP, TLS & UDP
 - V2 = faster, cheaper, support target group and rules.
+  - you can load balance between multiple things or handle different based on your customer

 ---

 # Elastic Load Balancer (ELB)

-- it's job is to accept incoming traffic and distribute it to a group of targets.
+- its job is to accept incoming traffic and distribute it to a group of targets.
 - user is abstracted away from the underlying targets.
   - the amount of targets can be changed without impacting the user.
 - configurations: